Here is some timely advice from James Quinn (retired) horticulture specialist.

-Plan for next year's fruit plantings now.
-You can plant fruit trees, and their roots will grow some through the winter.
-However, the time period for these trees to be dug and shipped is tight, so often the supply is limited.
+Plan for next year's tree and shrub plantings now.
+You can plant trees and shrubs, and their roots will grow some through the winter.
+However, the time period to plant is tight (before Thanksgiving), and the supply is also often limited.